By Tim Lambert

 Another dessert, syllabub was invented in the 16th century.
 Moreover Banbury cakes were first mentioned in 1586.
 By the end of the 16th century people in England were eating fruit fool.
 (Its name has nothing to do with idiots.
 It is derived from the French word fouler, meaning to mash.)

-Blancmange was originally chicken stew flavoured with almonds but in the 17th century it became a white dessert.
+Blancmange was originally chicken stew flavored with almonds but in the 17th century it became a white dessert.
 Barley sugar also dates from the 17th century.
 Bread and butter pudding also became a common dish in the 17th century.
 Meanwhile people in England first began eating yogurt in the 17th century.

-In the late 17th century wealthy people in England began eating ice cream.
+In the 17th century people in England began eating ice cream.
 In the 18th century people began to eat trifle similar to the modern dessert.
 Furthermore mousse was invented in the 18th century.

 Bakewell tart is known locally as Bakewell pudding.
 It was, supposedly, invented by accident in 1859.
 However similar puddings were made in the area as early as the 16th century and the 'accident' story is now seen as doubtful.

 Roly Poly pudding was invented in the 19th century.
 So was Spotted Dick.
 Peach Melba was invented at the end of the 19th century.
+Meanwhile Nancy Johnson invented a hand operated ice cream maker in 1843.

 A brief history of Cakes and Biscuits